flrdv/snowdrop-http/README.md

 <br>

 > *Q*: What's if an error occurred in protocol callback?

-> *A*: Currently this feature is in TODO, but soon I will implement it.
-No, currently callback can not return error
+> *A*: Parser will die and return error from callback to server

 # Example: